sonyaasha/3125-individual-project/README.md

 Before utilizing the data, the excel files were modified for ease of use in the analysis.
 For example, overview pages were eliminated and some columns were shifted to provide a more comprehensive view of the data.
 Some features for the unnecessery years were modified to fit requirements of the analysis.

-For the dataset [Economic Loss from Floods in China 2022](https://www.statista.com/statistics/1118042/china-economic-loss-from-natural-disasters/), the yuan data was converted to usd, so that the losses could be used in camparison with other datasets that are in usd.
+For the dataset [Economic Losses due to Flooding](https://www.statista.com/statistics/1413779/largest-floods-economic-damage-worldwide/), the yuan data was converted to usd, so that the losses could be used in camparison with other datasets that are in usd.
 Used conversion rates as of April 1, 2023.

 #### Data access preview